Ripazhakgggdkp/lotus-jewel-client/README.md

 `http_get("http://localhost:25565/connect")` will connect the game to Intiface Central.

-Similarly, `http_get("http://localhost:25565/vibrate/0.3")` will command the first Intiface registered device to start vibrating at intensity 0.3.
+Similarly, `http_get("http://localhost:25565/vibrate/0.3")` will command all Intiface registered devices to start vibrating at intensity 0.3.

 ## Limitations
 Vibration cutoff duration is not configurable.